 Good morning!
 It’s been a big birthday weekend here in the Shane household.
 My youngest turned 15 yesterday.

 And so begins the pandemic birthday parade.
 (All three of my kids have fall birthdays.
-Becca’s is in October, David’s is in November, and Caroline’s is in December.)
+R’s is in October, D’s is in November, and C’s is in December.)

 That put a kibosh on her Friday night plans, although she didn’t mind at all.
 She was so excited to play at the game, and she had a great time.

 She still got her shopping trip yesterday, and she also got her ears pierced!
 These are her second holes, and I think they look so pretty.